 By not declaring a size for the array in the structure, the compiler will not be able to allocate a size of the structure.
-As it appears to the compiler that the type is incomplete and reports:

-'''

-71: operand of sizeof may not be a bit field75: operand of "" must be a pointer76: argument to macro is empty77: this declaration has no storage class or type specifier
+71: operand of sizeof may not be a bit field

-'''

-Error: #70: incomplete type is not allowed

-} F00;

-- 78: a parameter declaration may not have an initializer - 79: expected a type specifier

-The ellipses to denote variadic functions, e.g. printf(), must follow at least one parameter, e.g change:

-'''

-int foo( ... );

-to:

-int foo( int bar, ... );

-'''

-- 80: a storage class may not be specified here - 81: more than one storage class may not be specified - 82: storage class is not first - 83: type qualifier specified more than once - 84: invalid combination of type specifiers

-The type name or type qualifier cannot be used in the same declaration as the second type name or type qualifier.
-For example:

-'''

-typedef int int;

-'''

-Error: #84: invalid combination of type specifiers

-- 85: invalid storage class for a parameter - 86: invalid storage class for a function - 87: a type specifier may not be used here - 88: array of functions is not allowed - 89: array of void is not allowed - 90: function returning function is not allowed - 91: function returning array is not allowed - 92: identifier-list parameters may only be used in a function definition - 93: function type may not come from a typedef - 94: the size of an array must be greater than zero

-Zero-sized arrays are not allowed.
-For example:
+75: operand of "" must be a pointer 76: argument to macro is empty 77: this declaration has no storage class or type specifier 78: a parameter declaration may not have an initializer 79: expected a type specifier The ellipses to denote variadic functions, e.g. printf(), must follow at least one parameter, e.g. change: int foo(...); to: int foo(int bar, ...); 80: a storage class may not be specified here 81: more than one storage class may not be specified 82: storage class is not first 83: type qualifier specified more than once 84: invalid combination of type specifiers The type name or type qualifier cannot be used in the same declaration as the second type name or type qualifier.
+For example: typedef int int; 85: invalid storage class for a parameter 86: invalid storage class for a function 87: a type specifier may not be used here 88: array of functions is not allowed 89: array of void is not allowed 90: function returning function is not allowed 91: function returning array is not allowed 92: identifier-list parameters may only be used in a function definition 93: function type may not come from a typedef 94: the size of an array must be greater than zero Zero-sized arrays are not allowed.
+For example: char name[0] = "Hello"; 95: array is too large There is a limit of 4GB on the maximum size of arrays or structures.
+96: a translation unit must contain at least one declaration 97: a function may not return a value of this type 98: an array may not have elements of this type 99: a declaration here must declare a parameter

-'''

-char name[0] = "Hello";

-'''

-Causes the compiler to report:

-Error: #94: the size of an array must be greater than zero

-95: array is too large

-There is a limit of 4GB on the maximum size of arrays or structures.

-- 96: a translation unit must contain at least one declaration - 97: a function may not return a value of this type - 98: an array may not have elements of this type - 99: a declaration here must declare a parameter